sciyen/ResearchHelper/README.md

 - Enhance user interface.

 ## Recommended Method for Debugging
+### Preparing the Environment
-[This vscode extension](https://marketplace.visualstudio.com/items?itemName=peakchen90.open-html-in-browser) allows you to host the files with a local server.
-And
+- [This vscode extension](https://marketplace.visualstudio.com/items?itemName=peakchen90.open-html-in-browser) allows you to host the files with a local server.
-[this chrome extension](https://chrome.google.com/webstore/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden/) allows you to add plugins from arbitrary sources.
+- Since [20.3.0 release](https://github.com/jgraph/drawio/commit/b5dfeb238369d664fb06a95e2179236b0e75f366), one needs to force the external plugin from different domain available by the following steps.
+[This chrome extension](https://chrome.google.com/webstore/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden/) allows you to add plugins from arbitrary sources.
 So, you can just debug locally without pushing it, which has been tested in Windows 10 WSL 1.0.

-Since [20.3.0 release](https://github.com/jgraph/drawio/commit/b5dfeb238369d664fb06a95e2179236b0e75f366), one needs to force the external plugin from different domain available by the following steps.
+### Use Our Customized Drawio
+1. Our [our customized drawio](https://sciyen.github.io/drawio/src/main/webapp/index.html?p=zotero.js) does not have the restriction of loading external plugins.
+It is recommended to use this version for debugging.
-1. Use vscode to open this project.
+2. Use vscode to open this project.
 Open `/publics/index.html`, right click `Open in Default Browser` at any line.
 Then, you obtain a local file server, e.g. `http://localhost:52330/plugins/zotero.js`.
-You can use this link as an experimental plugin.
-(In drawio, click `Extra`>`Plugins`>`Add`>`Custom`, and paste the url.)
+3. Use this link as an experimental plugin.
+In drawio, click `Extra`>`Plugins`>`Add`>`Custom`, and paste the url.
-2. Press F12 to open the dev tools, go to the Source tab, and open the file `top/app.diagrams.net/index.html`.
-Click the space left to the line number to add a breakpoint at the beginning.
-2. Turn on the disable-content-security extension to disable CSR protection.
+4. Turn on the disable-content-security extension to disable CSR protection, and refresh the page.
+Now, the plugin should be loaded successfully.
-3. Refresh the page.
-You should notice that the page halts during loading.
-4. Find `App.isSameDomain(l[t])` and change it to `1||App.isSameDomain(l[t])` and press `ctrl+s` to save.
-5. Resume the breakpoint.